mOoNsHaDoOo/iAmiga/README.md

 #### iAmiga 1.31MS Changelist<br>

-- Fix for a long standing bug with non ascii file names<br>
+- Fixed a crash in file browser with some adf filenames<br>
 - Added a search bar in file browser (i have 20 GiB of ADFs :-) )<br>
 - Search bar keeps its contents between browser controller access<br>
 - Removed .adf file extension filter on file browser<br>